ptomulik/testmd/README.md

 Puppet utilities to interact with package repositories.
 Simplifies tasks such as obtainning list of packages available for installation, their versions, installation candidates and so on.
-This package may be good for you, if you need to implement some facts containing information about availablility of a certain packages in repositories available to an agent.
+This plugin may be handy, if you need to implement some facts containing information about availablility of certain packages in repositories available to an agent.

 ##Module Description